theta148/FinalProject-Winter2024/README.md

 Car Dealership System:

-*The dealership is used to purchase, sell,  or view the vehicules.
+Users can purchase cars, or view sales reports.
-*Vehicules can be searched by name, brand, and year.
+Vehicules can be searched by name, brand, version, and year.
+Vehicules can be sorted by version or year.